naini2509/SQL-Datawarehouse-Project/README.md

 🔹**Highlights**:

-➤End-to-End ETL Process designed and built fully with SQL.
+▸ End-to-End ETL Process designed and built fully with SQL.

-➤Comprehensive Data Cleansing to prepare trusted datasets.
+▸ Comprehensive Data Cleansing to prepare trusted datasets.

-➤Business-Ready Outputs for seamless BI integration.
+▸ Business-Ready Outputs for seamless BI integration.

-➤Data Validation at multiple layers to ensure integrity.
+▸ Data Validation at multiple layers to ensure integrity.

 🔹**Future Enhancements**:

-➤Enable real-time data ingestion using streaming architecture.
+▸ Enable real-time data ingestion using streaming architecture.

-➤Integrate predictive analytics for revenue forecasting.
+▸ Integrate predictive analytics for revenue forecasting.

-➤Expand the model to additional business domains (logistics, finance).
+▸ Expand the model to additional business domains (logistics, finance).

 🔹**About**:

-➔This project reflects a real-world Data Engineering and ETL scenario using SQL technologies, demonstrating best practices in data ingestion, cleaning, transformation, validation, and reporting preparation.
+➔ This project reflects a real-world Data Engineering and ETL scenario using SQL technologies, demonstrating best practices in data ingestion, cleaning, transformation, validation, and reporting preparation.

-➔It serves as a strong portfolio project for roles in Data Engineering, Business Intelligence, and Analytics Engineering.
+➔ It serves as a strong portfolio project for roles in Data Engineering, Business Intelligence, and Analytics Engineering.